Hedgehogo/IEML.io/README.md

 ## Lists

-A *list* is either a sequence of: sequence E, the number N of sequences of pairs of sequences I and E. If the list is a *child node* without sequence W, then the number N must be 0.
+A *list* is a sequence of: sequence E, the number N of sequences of pairs of sequences I and E. If the list is a *child node* without sequence W, then the number N must be 0.
 The content is a list of the contents of the E sequences, in the same order in which they occur in the document.

 The sequence I starts with a *line break*, continues with any number of *blank lines*, and ends with an *indent*.